yigit/android-priority-jobqueue/README.md

 * [Review sample configuration][7]

 ### Version History
+  - 1.3.2 (July 5, 2015)
+   - Added ability to change a Job's priority or add delay before it is retried.
+This mechanism can be used to add exponential backoff to jobs.
+   - Added `Job#getApplicationContext` as a convenience method to get the Context inside a Job.
   - 1.3.1 (April 19, 2015)
    - Fixed issue #19 which was blocking a group forever if a job from that group is cancelled while running and then onRun fails.
    - Updated Robolectric version and moved all testing to Gradle.